-Setting of Care at Enrollment Continuity of Care Coverage Time Frame for Face-to-Face Visits and Needs and Risk Assessment Follow-up Contacts and Assessments Amerigroup may not transfer a member into a nursing facility unless he or she requires a short-term stay or chooses to transition to a nursingfacility and/or we determine we cannot meet the needs of the member within the cost neutrality cap, and the member agrees to enroll in Group 1.
-Not currently receivingSee all group currently Amerigroup (except case calendar day until his or his comprehens person-cent HCBS in acco Amerigroup facility unless chooses to tri determine w within cost n See all groups above.
-Amerigroup must continue authorized LTSS services (except case management) for a minimum of 30 calendar days.
-Amerigroup cannot reduce services until his or her new care coordinator has conducted a comprehensive needs assessment, developed a person-centered support plan and authorized/initiated HCBS in accordance with this plan.
-Amerigroup may not transfer a member into a nursing facility unless he or she requires a short-term stay or chooses to transition to a nursingfacility and/or we determine we cannot meet the needs of the member within cost neutrality cap, and the member agrees to enroll in Group 1.
+Setting of Care at Enrollment Continuity of Care Coverage Time Frame for Face-to-Face Visits and Needs and Risk Assessment Follow-up Contacts and Assessments Wellpoint may not transfer a member into a nursing facility unless they require a short term- stay or chooses to transition to a nursing facility and/or we determine we cannot meet the needs of the member within the cost neutrality cap, and the member agrees to enroll in Group 1.
+Not currently receiving CBRA See all groups above.
+Wellpoint must continue authorized LTSS services (except case management) for a minimum of 30 calendar days.
+Wellpoint cannot reduce services until their new care coordinator has conducted a comprehensive needs assessment, developed a person-centered support plan and authorized/initiated HCBS in accordance with this plan.
+Wellpoint may not transfer a member into a nursing facility unless they require a short-term stay or chooses to transition to a nursing facility and/or we determine we cannot meet the needs of the member within cost neutrality cap, and the member agrees to enroll in Group 1.
 Conduct face-to-face visit, perform comprehensive needs assessment, develop a person-centered support plan and authorize/initiate HCBS within 10 business days of notice of enrollment.
 Members must be contacted by their care coordinator at least monthly either in person or by telephone.
 These members must be visited in their residence face to face by their care coordinator at least quarterly.
 GROUP 3 Ongoing Group 3 All members See all groups above.
-Amerigroup must continue authorized LTSS services (except case management) for a minimum of 30 calendar days.
-Amerigroup cannot reduce services until the new care coordinator has conducted a comprehensive needs assessment, developed a person-centered support plan and authorized/initiated HCBS in accordance with this plan.
-Amerigroup may not transfer a member into a nursing facility unless he or she requires a short-term stay or chooses to transition to a nursingfacility and/or we Conduct face-to-face visit, perform comprehensive needs assessment including risk assessment, develop a person-centered support plan and authorize/initiate HCBS within 10 business days of notice of enrollment or prior to the expiration date of the approved level of nursing services, whichever is soonest.
+Wellpoint must continue authorized LTSS services (except case management) for a minimum of 30 calendar days.
+Wellpoint cannot reduce services until the new care coordinator has conducted a comprehensive needs assessment, developed a person-centered support plan and authorized/initiated HCBS in accordance with this plan.
+Wellpoint may not transfer a member into a nursing facility unless they require a short-term stay or chooses to transition to a nursing facility and/or we Conduct face-to-face visit, perform comprehensive needs assessment including risk assessment, develop a person-centered support plan and authorize/initiate HCBS within 10 business days of notice of enrollment or prior to the expiration date of the approved level of nursing services, whichever is soonest.
 If the expiration date for the level of nursing facility services approved by TennCare occurs prior to 30 calendar days after enrollment and Members must be contacted by their care coordinator at least quarterly either in person or by telephone.
 These members must be visited in their residence face to face by their care coordinator semiannually at a minimum.